abhiSyncd/Java-8-Features-Step-By-Step/src/e_CompletableFuture/4_Combining_Multiple_CompletableFutures.md

+      Need : Parallel Execution

       Summary
-	   (a) Running multiple futures in parallel and do something after all of them are complete..
+      (a) Running multiple futures in parallel and do something after all of them are complete.
-               - allOf()
+          > allOf()
-	       - join() : prefferred
+	  > join() : prefferred

       (b) Running multiple futures in parallel but The first completedFuture which completes will be returned.
-               - anyOf()
+          > anyOf()

 ## Example - 1 - join()

     CompletableFuture < Integer > future1 = CompletableFuture.supplyAsync(() - > {